Nucleon magnetic moment: Control of neutron beams by magnetism

-Without an electric charge, neutron beams cannot be controlled by the conventional electromagnetic methods employed for particle accelerators.
+As neutrons carry no electric charge, neutron beams cannot be controlled by the conventional electromagnetic methods employed in particle accelerators.
 The magnetic moment of the neutron allows some control of neutrons using magnetic fields, however, including the formation of polarized neutron beams.
 One technique employs the fact that cold neutrons will reflect from some magnetic materials at great efficiency when scattered at small grazing angles.
 The reflection preferentially selects particular spin states, thus polarizing the neutrons.
 Neutron magnetic mirrors and guides use this total internal reflection phenomenon to control beams of slow neutrons.

 Nuclear magnetic moments

 Since an atomic nucleus consists of a bound state of protons and neutrons, the magnetic moments of the nucleons contribute to the nuclear magnetic moment, or the magnetic moment for the nucleus as a whole.
 The nuclear magnetic moment also includes contributions from the orbital motion of the charged protons.
 The deuteron, consisting of a proton and a neutron, has the simplest example of a nuclear magnetic moment.
-The sum of the proton and neutron magnetic moments gives 0.879 µN, which is within 3% of the measured value 0.857 µN.
+The sum of the proton and neutron magnetic moments gives 0.879 μN, which is within 3% of the measured value 0.857 μN.
 In this calculation, the spins of the nucleons are aligned, but their magnetic moments offset because of the neutron's negative magnetic moment.